platformsh/platformsh-docs/src/languages/java/spring.md

 ### Apache Solr

-You can use [Spring Data Solr](https://spring.io/projects/spring-data-solr) to use [Solr](configuration/services/solr.md) with your application by first determining the MongoDB client programmatically.
+You can use [Spring Data Solr](https://spring.io/projects/spring-data-solr) to use [Solr](configuration/services/solr.md) with your application by first determining the Solr client programmatically.

 ```java
 import org.apache.solr.client.solrj.impl.HttpSolrClient;